 1. What are the challenges you see in the Indian clinical trial sector today?
-Can you please mention how to overcome this challenges?
+Can you please mention how to overcome these challenges?

-• Challenges can be tackled if all stakeholders participate passionately in training and development of their teams and strive for quality in conduct of clinical trials.
+- Challenges can be tackled if all stakeholders participate passionately in the training and development of their teams and strive for quality in the conduct of clinical trials.
 Some of the actions are discussed below.

 2. Despite professional competence and large patient pool availability, India is yet to reach its potential in clinical trials.
 How this can be improved?

-• Professional competence is not in clinical research but in clinical diagnosis.
-We need investigators who are trained and passionate about academic clinical research and who are willing to get trained in clinical trial regulations, ethics and science and are willing to devote time to conduct good clinical research of internationally accepted standards.
+- Professional competence is not in clinical research but in clinical diagnosis.
+We need investigators who are trained and passionate about academic clinical research, and who are willing to get trained in clinical trial regulations, ethics, and science, and who are willing to devote time to conduct good clinical research of internationally accepted standards.
 This is essential to build quality in clinical trials.

 - Large patient pool is not organized or classified.
-The sites should develop detailed database of patients including demography, disease and drug information.
+The sites should develop a detailed database of patients, including demography, disease, and drug information.
 This would help in quick screening and fast recruitment of subjects.

-- Government should create awareness about 1) the need for new drug development and clinical trials and 2) regulatory efforts to ensure protection of rights, safety and well being of patients.
+- Government should create awareness about 1) the need for new drug development and clinical trials and 2) regulatory efforts to ensure the protection of rights, safety, and well-being of patients.

 3. With the recent changes in new CT rules, what can be the benefits and shortcomings for clinical trials conducted in India?

-• Dual registration from DCGI office and Dept of Health Research Composition: 50% non-affiliated members
+- Dual registration from the DCGI office and Dept of Health Research Composition: 50% non-affiliated members

-• Sponsor concerns about delays in approval because irrelevant queries
+- Sponsor concerns about delays in approval because of irrelevant queries

-- Lack of clarity/transparency in regulatory inspection process
+- Lack of clarity/transparency in the regulatory inspection process

-- No change/improvement in SEC review process
+- No change/improvement in the SEC review process

 4. What are the industry expectations from Indian regulatory going forward?